cilab-ufersa/period_cycle_prediction/README.md

-# Period Cycle Prediction
+# Predictive Modeling of Menstrual Cycle Length using Artificial Intelligence ⏰

 ## About

-Artificial intelligence implementation for better cycle predictions.
+Time Series Forecasting Approach based on Artificial intelligence implementation for better cycle predictions.

 The period can be uncertain when a woman has irregular cycles.
 Moreover, the length of the period cycle varies from woman to woman.
 Therefore, every woman has a particular cycle.
 AI can help us to understand better about women cycles.